What the Gods Made for Play

 The programming I refer to is the legacy of our past, and a great deal of it is very necessary.
 We cannot function if we have to reprocess everything.
 We get so much input each and every moment that we do need our minds to correlate things, even to filter out what is irrelevant at a particular point in time.
 If not we would be overwhelmed by input and spend our time sorting through it.
 That said, while how we have programmed our minds is not the only challenge to being in the now but it is one of the biggest.
 This is because many of our mental programs are based on superficial observation, mistaken notions and erroneous reasoning.
 Good examples of this, ones I am sure most of can all relate to are found in how we stereotype people, jump to conclusions based on little or inaccurate information and in the filters and blocks we encounter as we try to grow and learn.

 The past is not something we can actually forget.
-The experiences we have had remain with us in their raw essence though we cannot be conscious of them save through our thoughts about our experiences.
+The experiences we have had remain with us in their raw essence though we cannot be conscious of them save through our thoughts about our experiences or if we have developed more of our higher awareness.
 The raw essence gets buried beneath the plethora of thoughts we have had about them but it is not gone.
 Our memories, even false ones, do not erase the actual experiences, they merely make them harder to get to.
 These thoughts are what I believe Alistar meant by “those chains only keep you bound in the realm of memory “.